-Erica Jacobsen shares highlights from the October 2017 issue of the Journal of Chemical Education that are of special interest to high school chemistry teachers.
+Erica Jacobsen shares highlights from the June 2018 issue of the Journal of Chemical Education.

 How do you demonstrate how a buffer system works?
 I did some brainstorming, devised a plan and it went well.
 This post is a description of what I did.

 This activity is designed to determine the concentration of Vitamin C (ascorbic acid) in a produce protector (in this case, Ball® Fruit Fresh) by an iodometric titration method.